 Two scenarios for the Lachine hospital

-The only historically French-speaking hospital in western Montreal, the Lachine hospital could be converted to more actively develop its ambulatory care.
+The only historically French-speaking hospital in western Montreal, the Lachine hospital might be converted to more actively develop its ambulatory care.
 The McGill University Health Center (MUHC), responsible for the establishment, is currently studying two scenarios, including that of relying more on clinics for the monitoring of chronic diseases.

 “We’ve had trouble maintaining services in Lachine for four years,” says MUHC Deputy President and CEO Martine Alfonso.
 This affirms that “work is in progress” to fix the future of the Lachine hospital.
 We are trying to determine what the needs are in order to be able to maintain the institution’s vocation as a community hospital.
 “We are also looking at the possibility of a plan number two.
 To make it a more ambulatory centre,” she says.
 Under this scenario, patients who would be hospitalized would be clinically more stable.